Requests

 A request is defined through 4 different kinds of request items.

-The full matching on one graph process is:
+The full matching process on a graph is:

-1. If the graph metadata does not satisfy one of the global items, the output is empty.
+1. If the graph metadata does not satisfy any of the global items, the output is empty.

-2. Else the set M is initialised as the set of matchings which satisfy the union of matching items.
+2. Else the set M is initialised as the set of matchings that satisfy the union of matching items.

-3. For each positive filtering item, remove from M the matchings which do not satisfy it.
+3. For each positive filtering item, remove from M the matchings that do not satisfy it.

-4. For each negative filtering item, remove from M the matchings which satisfy it.
+4. For each negative filtering item, remove from M the matchings that satisfy it.

 On a corpus, the graph matching process is repeated on each graph.